maybeanerd/eoy/slides.md

 # Prusa MK4

-I bought a new 3d printer and it's cool.
+I bought a new 3d printer.

 ## State:
-Still using it ✨
+- Printed a lof of stuff
+- It's fast and reliable

 ---
 layout: intro-image-right